中文 | English

 Myth: The vast majority of transgender children cease to be transgender in adulthood

-In discussions of transgender children, particularly those who are transitioning, people often bring up the claim that 75/80/90/98/99.8% of transgender children will not grow up to become transgender adults, and hence are against letting them transition in childhood for fear of setting them onto a path that could otherwise be avoided.
+In discussions of transgender children, particularly those who are transitioning, people often bring up the claim that 75/80/90/98/99.8% of transgender children will not remain transgender as adults.
+Many people are hence are against letting them transition in childhood for fear of setting them onto a path that could otherwise be avoided.

 However, the studies that these statistics came from studied small sample sizes of children who had been diagnosed with Gender Identity Disorder (GID) in the 80s and 90s.
 At that time, the diagnostic criteria primarily defined GID children as those who expressed a strong pattern of gender-atypical play and interests.
-It did not always require children to claim to be or desire to be the other sex – meaning that the a good number of children in those studies were merely feminine boys and masculine girls, whose expressed unhappiness with their gender had more to do with the ill-fitting expectations placed on them because of it.
+It did not always require children to claim to be or desire to be the other sex.
+Many children in those studies were feminine boys and masculine girls, whose expressed unhappiness with their gender had more to do with the ill-fitting expectations placed on them because of it.

 This is one of the studies often cited as evidence.
 The study followed 25 girls, of which only 15 met the diagnostic criteria for GID; the remaining 10 were considered ‘sub-threshold’ cases.
 At follow up 14 years later, only 3 of the 15 were found to be transgender.
 However, most if not all of these girls would have been originally diagnosed under the DSM-III or IV, the former of which described GID in girls as follows: